vuw-research-computing/raapoi-docs/docs/support.md

 Our research computing specialist is usually ready to assist you in getting started with your work on Rāpoi and effectively handling your research data within the cluster.

-The Research Computing Specialist role—previously held by Rohit Duggal in ECS—is currently vacant.
-While a replacement is being sought, please direct any support queries to the #raapoi-help channel in
-[UWRC Slack](https://uwrc.slack.com).
-This space is actively used by experienced cluster users who are likely to have the knowledge and expertise to assist you.

-We appreciate your understanding and encourage peer collaboration in the meantime.

 <p></p>